Sexually Transmitted Diseases (STDs) - General Overview

 Seek medical attention if you experience any of the following

-Open sores can indicate herpes, syphilis, or chancroid and increase the risk of HIV transmission.
-Prompt medical evaluation is essential for accurate diagnosis and treatment.
+Open sores may indicate syphilis, herpes, or chancroid and can increase risk of HIV transmission.
+Prompt medical evaluation and testing is essential to prevent complications and spread.

 Top 5 Common Causes of Sexually Transmitted Diseases (STDs) - General Overview